openrocket/openrocket/docs/source/setup/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^

 So that a few "appearance" can be demonstrated later, a payload bay will be added after the nose cone.
-To do this, with either the ''Stage''or ''Nose Cone'' selected, click on the ''Body Tube'' button and the ''Body Tube configuration'' window will pop up.
-Then, select ''From database...'' to open the Choose component present window.
+To do this, with either the **Stage** or **Nose Cone** selected, click on the :guilabel:`Body Tube` button and the **Body Tube configuration** window will pop up.
+Then, select :guilabel:`From database...` to open the Choose component present window.
 From here, you can select from the pre-loaded parts database.
-Select the body tube shown below, and click the ''Close'' button, then close the ''Body Tube configuration'' window.
+Select the body tube shown below, and click the :guilabel:`Close` button, then close the **Body Tube configuration** window.

 .. figure:: /img/setup/getting_started/11.02.01.Rocket_Build.Payload_Bay.png
    :width: 95%